Ladas/vut-example-rails-app/README.md

 Single table inheritance(STI) is very usable when we have similar models (can be represented by almost the same database table) but we want different behaviour for them.
 Rails models uses the column 'type' for marking the type of the model.
-(For more informations, use google, there are many examples)
+(For more informations, use google, there are many examples like this http://blog.thirst.co/post/14885390861/rails-single-table-inheritance)

 Let's say we want to reckognize different kind of services, e.g Advertisement, Analysis, Web, Intranet ...